natbiorg/deep-learning-challenge/README.md

 I would also take another look at my data preprocessing methods and determine whether they are best for this data.

 <h2> Summary </h2>
+This deep learning analysis classifies the success of applicants for funding from Alphabet Soup, using 34,000 previous applicants.
+The model achieved 0.73 accuracy with 0.55 loss, indicating room for improvement.